 Braids of Action: Honor's default hairstyle since she started to wear her hair long.
 Also used by other characters.

-Break the Haughty: Frequently and routinely to the Solarian League (the star empire that refers to anyone not a citizen of the SL as 'neo-barbarians') by Manticore.
-Not only do they continuously snub diplomatic and military representatives of the League (who are shocked by such audacity) they chew up and spit out every Solarian fleet they fight, at absolutely pathetic odds (battlecruisers defeating superdreadnoughts).
+Break the Haughty: Frequently and routinely to the Solarian League (the star nation that refers to anyone not a citizen of the SL as 'neo-barbarians') by Manticore.
+Not only do they continuously snub diplomatic and military representatives of the League (who are shocked by such audacity) they chew up and spit out every Solarian fleet they fight, at absolutely pathetic odds (a dozen battlecruisers defeating about six dozen superdreadnoughts).

 Burning the Flag: In A Rising Thunder, the manticoran ambassador to Earth observes a 'spontaneous' protest against his nation, noting how the crowd is setting fire to manticoran flags as well as badly-made effigies in Manticoran naval uniforms.
 One of the protesters waiting a bit too long to let go of a burning flag adds a bit of humor to an otherwise bleak scene.